je-nunez/create_and_analyze_HAR_HTML_archive/README.md

 and the Python module for the `BrowserMob Proxy`:

-G    pip install browsermob-proxy
+     pip install browsermob-proxy

     ( https://browsermob-proxy-py.readthedocs.org/en/latest/ )

-The program allows to use several types of Selenium `webdrivers`: to use one webdriver, you don't the others installed.
+The program allows to use several types of Selenium `webdrivers`: to use one webdriver, you don't need the others installed.
+The custom paths for the webdrivers in your system should be put in the config file `.generate_har_file.conf` since the program does a basic verification that they are valid.
+This config file can be located either in the current directory (checked first) or in the base `$HOME` directory.

 If you want to use the `PhantomJS` webdriver (`--web_driver phantomjs`), you need to:

      Install NodeJS

      Install PhantomJS, like by the NodeJS package manager

            npm -g install phantomjs

-     Replace in the script the tag '<PUT-HERE-PATH-TO>' where the 'phantomjs' binary is installed.

 For the `Mozilla Firefox` webdriver (option `--web_driver firefox`), you need to have `Firefox` installed.